MrAyushBajpai/encoder/README.md

   1. 'cmd'(case and space insensitive process):- Used to enter a command
   2. 'encode'(case and space insensitive):- Used to encode a given task
   3. 'decode'(case and space insensitive):- Used to decode a given task
+  4. 'key' to change the key after you have already specified a key

   It should be noted that the process itself is insensitive of case and space, meaning you can write as:- EnCodeHello World.
 It will be treated as encode Hello World